 The best monitors for PS5 can change your gaming experience on Sony's latest console from great to amazing.
-Although you can technically use just about any monitor with an HDMI port with your PlayStation 5, not all of them will let you maximize this powerful gaming console's capabilities.
+Although you can technically use just about any monitor with an HDMI port with your PS5, you'll want some more impressive display specs to maximise the powerful gaming console's capabilities.
 And, to experience it the way it's meant to be experienced, you need a monitor that can keep up.
 We've picked our top picks.

 But how?
 Well, all the best gaming monitors for PS5 comprise products we've reviewed before, with essential features such as screens that provide 4K resolution and 120Hz refresh rate with HDR support (read our PS5 review for all its capabilities).
-And, you need a 4K monitor with a refresh rate of 120Hz and at least one HDMI 2.1 port, as only HDMI 2.1 technology can transmit 4K resolution at 120fps frame rates.
-If you can find one withing your budget that has all of that plus HDR support, then all the better.
+We also go for at least one HDMI 2.1 port, as only HDMI 2.1 technology can transmit 4K resolution at 120fps frame rates.
+We've tested several models and scoured reviews of all the best options, and also provide options that has HDR support as well.

 The best monitors for PS5 available now

 The Inzone M9 is effectively the official Sony monitor for PS5 (and for PCs), and we have to admit it's the best match we've tried.
 This dual-setup monitor boasts premium features for both PC and PS5, making it a versatile option for those that want a display for both work and play.

 It's fast, with a 144Hz refresh rate and a 1ms response time to reduce ghosting and Nvidia G-SYNC to cut out screen tearing and stuttering.
 Image contrast is superb with HDR certified to DisplayHDR 600 standards and a peak brightness of 600 nits, and the colour gamut is also good, covering 95% of DCI-P3 (note that some people have reported an issue in which the screen sometimes displays a 'searching for signal' message after changing settings.
 This appears to be a firmware issue and can be resolved by updating the firmware.